 "Gibbons whistle and whoop in the trees all year round; forest elephants leave deep round footprints on the jungle paths; clouded leopards stalk the trails at

 night; and on the high slopes, where hornbills nest and bear cats loll in the trees, there are dozens of endemic orchids."
-Links to the BBC Travel website, sadly will not be readable if you live in the UK, it should be accessible from all other countries.
+Links to the BBC Travel website, sadly will not be readable if you live in the UK (should be accessible from all other countries).

 |